 The shovel is probably one of the most important tools for life in Alaska.
-Before the metal and plastic shovels that we see in the store today, natural materials such as antler, animal bone, and wood served the same purpose.
+Before the metal and plastic shovels that we see in the store today were available, natural materials such as antler, animal bone, and wood served the same purpose.
 This is an example of one technology that hasn’t changed much over time.

 Like the other tools and technologies found on these pages, the materials from which they are made reflect the natural resources available in the local environment.
 In the examples below, you’ll see shovels from both inland and coastal areas.

 Select the photos to view a larger image (if available).
 Select the credit line to connect to a detailed museum record for each item.

 Qanikciurun (“snow shovel”) – Approximately 3 and a half feet long and carved of a single piece of wood, this late 1800s Central Yup’ik snow shovel comes from the lower Yukon River area of Alaska.

 Photo courtesy of the National Museum of Natural History E36073